-The Australian Securities & Investments Commission has announced that it will ban flex commissions in car finance in a bid to reduce poor and unfair outcomes for consumers.
+The Australian Securities & Investments Commission has announced that it will ban flex commissions in car finance, which the FBAA has said is a good omen for the remuneration review.

 The financial regulator, which has prepared a draft legislative instrument to implement the prohibition and is conducting a three-week consultation on technical aspects of the instrument (submissions for which are due by 27 March), has said that the current pay structure can produce unfair outcomes for consumers and “operate in a way that is unfair under the National Consumer Credit Protection Act 2009 (National Credit Act)”.

 It suggested that because flex commissions allow car dealers to arrange car loans at a higher interest rate than the lowest available rate (700 basis points higher, or more) — and therefore earn a much higher commission — consumers can end up “paying thousands of dollars more in interest charges over the life of the car loan”.